 While the increase in digital consumption was at least in part attributed to stay-at-home orders, it’s likely that online activity will continue to rise even after health-related restrictions are removed.
 A study, done by GlobalWebIndex, showed that many people expect their new habits to continue after the COVID-19 crisis passes.
 This means Knowledge Commerce not only has the power to remain relevant, but the demand for knowledge products is expected to continue to grow.

 By 2025, the Knowledge Commerce industry is expected to reach $331 billion.
-A report by Research And Markets predicts that this market will grow at a compound annual growth rate of 7% over the next decade.

 Traditional education has become outdated

 In today’s Information Age (also called Knowledge Society), traditional education is becoming outdated.
 More and more people are turning to online learning as an alternative to classroom settings because the digital age is moving faster than traditional education.

 Today’s student doesn’t need to be taught general information because information can be found anywhere.
 What they need and want is real world application.

 Forbes.com, in an article highlighting the “Skills Gap,” said this: “To be competitive in the digital age, individuals and corporations require a learning-for-life mindset, collaboration—with humans and machines—and a willingness to embrace new ways of doing things.”

 With 35% of the U.S. workforce now freelancing and 66% of employees working from home due to the coronavirus outbreak, there is a greater need for continual skills-based learning.
 More than ever, people need tailored knowledge to help them stay competitive in business and in life.